Margaret Benson: Personal life

 In addition to her career in archaeology and Egyptology, Margaret Benson was involved in theology and women's higher education.
-She was on the council of Lady Margaret Hall, the school she had attended at the age of 18, from 1902 to 1904.
-She also organized the St. Paul's Biblical Association, part of the Oxford and Cambridge vacation terms scheme, which gave women a chance to meet and discuss the latest theological writings; this later became the archbishop's diploma in theology, which is still available today.
+She was on the council of Lady Margaret Hall, the college she had attended at the age of 18, from 1902 to 1904.
+She also organized the St Paul's Biblical Association, part of the Oxford and Cambridge vacation terms scheme, which gave women a chance to meet and discuss the latest theological writings; this later became the archbishop's diploma in theology, which is still available.
 In 1904, Margaret used this association to set up a bible study lecture series, featuring speakers from the women's branch of King's College at Kensington, which had 292 subscribers in its first year.
 Meanwhile, between 1900 and 1904, Margaret spoke out against Christian Science and The Clarion, a socialist weekly paper.
 She also edited some of her father's writings and worked with her brother to write a biography for Edward White Benson, their father.